WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SS_ReservoirsObservationSites/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output DataFrames *outdf*.
 - Populate output DataFrames with *WaDE WaterSources* specific columns.
 - Assign state agency info to columns.
-See *CA_SS_ReservoirGageSchema Mapping to WaDE.xlsx* for specific details.
+See *CA_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
-    - *WaterSourceNativeID* = see *0_PreProcessCAReservoirGages.ipynb* for specific on generation.
+    - *WaterSourceNativeID* = see *0_PreProcessCAReservoirObservationSites.ipynb* for specific on generation.
-    - *WaterSourceTypeCV* = see *0_PreProcessCAReservoirGages.ipynb* for specific on generation.
+    - *WaterSourceTypeCV* = see *0_PreProcessCAReservoirObservationSites.ipynb* for specific on generation.
 - Consolidate output DataFrames into water source specific information only by dropping duplicate entries, drop by WaDE specific *WaterSourceName*, *WaterSourceNativeID* & *WaterSourceTypeCV* fields.
 - Assign water source UUID identifier to each (unique) row.
 - Perform error check on output DataFrames.